Q100398: Implementing PySide scripts into Nuke 11 and Nuke 12

-When launching a Python script with Nuke 11, if your Nuke script requires Python's PySide module then Nuke will throw an exception which will prevent it from opening.
+When launching a Python script with Nuke 11.0v1, or later, if your script requires Python's PySide module, then Nuke will throw an exception which will prevent it from opening.

 Displayed below, the following exception occurs on Nuke launch if a PySide module is imported in Nuke's

 ImportErrorwill be shown specifying that Nuke could not import a PySide module, in this case,